twitter-archive/unishark/docs/README.rst

     test:
       suites: [my_suite_name_1, my_suite_name_2, my_suite_name_3]
+      concurrency:
         max_workers: 3
       reporters: [html, xunit]
       name_pattern: '^test\w*'

-It defines 3 test suites with some of the test cases excluded, and configures running the defined set of tests with multi-threads (max_workers), and generating both HTML and XUnit (default JUnit) format reports at the end of tests.
+It configures 3 test suites with some of the test cases excluded, and running the defined set of tests concurrently (multi-threads), and generating both HTML and XUnit (default JUnit) format reports at the end of tests.

+NOTE: For versions below 0.3.0, 'max_workers' was set directly under 'test', and 'max_workers' and 'concurrency_level' were set directly under '<suite name>'.
+For versions since 0.3.0, there is 'concurrency' sub-dict.

 To run it, simply add the following code: